Now supporting the A+ and B+ models.

 Not sure if you have a micro-usb?
 Here's an easy picture to tell the difference

 The mini-USB (on the left) is the wrong one.
 It’s thicker and looks like a trapezoid with its sides pinched in.
 The micro-USB (on the right) is the correct one.
 It is thinner and also looks like a trapezoid except it’s sides are rounded outward.

-So with the setup ready is't time to power on the PI, if the PI gets power the red LED marked PWR will light, and all goes well the green LED marked OK (and ACK in later version) will blink to show whenever the PI reads from the SD-card.
+So with the setup ready is't time to power on the PI, if the PI gets power the red LED marked PWR will light, and all goes well the green LED marked OK (and ACK in later version) will blink in an irregular pattern to show whenever the PI reads from the SD-card.

 Note that the PI doesn't have a BIOS (or rather, even the BIOS is stored on the SD-card), so without successful booting the PI will show nothing on screen!
 If you have trouble getting your PI to boot, read the guide on boot problems I wrote, here: http://www.raspberrypi.org/phpBB3/viewt ...
 28&t=58151 it contains all the info available at this time to solve such problems.

 HOW TO GET COMPOSITE VIDEO WORKING WITH NOOBS